villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 end
 ```

-We achieve tail-recursiveness by implementing a helper function `do_fact/2` accepting to parameters, the accumulated state `acc` and the number `n` acting as the multiplier.
+We can achieve tail-recursiveness by implementing a helper function `do_fact/2` accepting two parameters, the accumulated state `acc` and the number `n` acting as the multiplier.
 The first call to `do_fact/2` assigns the initial parameter `n` as the accumulator `acc` and on each call to `do_fact/2` the `n` is subtracted by 1 to obtain a new multiplier.
 The recursion-terminates, when `n` reaches the number 1 and the accumulated value is returned.

 ```elixir
 iex> MathEx.fact(5)